redbeed/parallax-interface/README.md

     hitzoneFactor: 1, // Factor for the hitzone size
     mouseMoveFactor: 0.5, // Factor for the mousemove movement
-    animationTime: 500, // Animation time in milliseconds });
+    animationTime: 500, // Animation time in milliseconds
+    calculateSize: false, // If true, the wrapper and the element will have a fixed size (based on the element's size) });
 ```